Neutron skins probed in proton knockout from neutron-rich nuclei: Introduction

 The same symmetry energy governing neutron skins also controls the pressure of neutron-rich matter inside neutron stars.
 This leads to several important correlations~\cite{Lattimer2023,Oertel2017,Fattoyev2018}: (a) neutron-star radius: stiffer symmetry energy (larger $L$) produces larger radii for $1.4\,M_\odot$ stars; (b) crust thickness and structure: neutron skins correlate with the crust-core transition density, nuclear pasta phases, and proton fractions in the outer core; (c) tidal deformabilities: the neutron-skin thickness influences the tidal response measured in gravitational-wave events.
 These correlations reflect robust trends across classes of EoS models rather than exact one-to-one mappings.
 Thus, accurate neutron-skin measurements provide direct constraints on neutron-star structure and gravitational-wave astrophysics \cite{tsang:2012:PRC,Horowitz2014}.

 Fragmentation and knockout reactions, such as (p,2p) (and possibly (p,3p)), at intermediate and high energies could provide a potentially sensitive probe of neutron skins \cite{Kox1987,Zenihiro2018}.
 In these reactions, initial- and final-state interactions depend mainly on the total density $\rho=\rho_p+\rho_n$ and are strongly surface weighted due to absorption and attenuation.
 Sensitivity to neutron densities is enhanced because $\sigma_{pn} > \sigma_{pp}$ at several hundred MeV to GeV energies, making reaction dynamics increasingly neutron dominated.
 Glauber-type attenuation, nuclear transparency, and multiple-scattering effects therefore depend primarily on the surface matter distribution rather than on volume-averaged densities.
 This neutron dominance is most pronounced in the intermediate-energy regime where Glauber and eikonal descriptions are applicable and tends to saturate at asymptotically higher energies.
 Consequently, incorrect neutron densities can bias extracted spectroscopic factors, nuclear radii, and reaction cross sections by 5--20\% or more, primarily through reaction filtering and absorption rather than through bound-state normalization.
 Glauber and DWIA studies have shown that reaction observables such as $(p,2p)$ cross sections, nuclear transparency, and knockout spectroscopic factors require accurate neutron densities to be interpreted reliably~\cite{Hufner1985,Giusti1999,Tostevin1999,Hen2017,Ogata2015}.
+While proton-induced knockout reactions probe the nuclear interior, strong attenuation in the entrance and exit channels leads to an effective surface weighting of the reaction amplitude, particularly for neutron-rich nuclei.
+This is consistent with previous studies showing that $(p,2p)$ reactions retain sensitivity to the interior while exhibiting enhanced sensitivity to surface and density-gradient effects in asymmetric systems \cite{aumann:2013:PRC,Bertulani.104.L061602}.